zeruhur/loner/en/wip/world_builders_guide.md

 ## **Chapter 2: Character Archetypes & NPCs**

-A world without characters is just an empty stage.
-The protagonist and the people they encounter are what bring the setting to life, shaping the conflicts, alliances, and turning points that define the story.
-In *Loner*, every character — whether hero, rival, or background figure — should feel like a natural extension of the world, not just a list of traits.
+A world without characters is nothing more than an empty stage.
+It’s the protagonist and those they meet who animate the setting, driving its conflicts, forging alliances, and marking its key turning points.
+In *Loner*, every character—hero, rival, or passerby—should emerge organically from the world itself, not exist as a detached bundle of traits.

-A well-crafted protagonist doesn’t just exist in the setting; they **belong** to it.
-Whether they’re a revolutionary trying to tear down an empire, a wanderer seeking a place to call home, or an exile returning to confront the past, their story should be woven into the world’s fabric.
+A well-crafted protagonist isn’t simply placed in the setting—they **belong** to it.
+Their story is rooted in the world’s conflicts, culture, and history—be it a revolutionary aiming to dismantle a corrupt regime, a drifter searching for belonging, or an exile facing the ghosts of their former life.
+Their journey should feel inseparable from the world that shaped them.

 ### **Designing Protagonists for the Setting**